 Once you have your loan, it's important to manage it properly.
 This means paying off the right amount on time every month for the full duration of the loan.

-Although you receive the loan in one lump sum, you'll most likely have to repay in monthly instalments.
+Although you receive the loan in one lump sum, you'll most likely have to repay it in monthly instalments.

 Make sure you know what date the payments are due each month.
 If you miss a payment, you'll be charged a fee and get a hit on your credit report.
 The more hits, the worse your score.